sesamesoftware/DeploymentGuide/Datasources/OracleServiceOCI.md

 1. From the front page of the RJ UI, go to the left hand side and click **Datasources --> New Datasource**
 2. On the next screen, choose a label for your Datasource.
-   1. Recommended: ‘Source Oracle Service OCI or something similar.
+   1. Recommended: ``Source Oracle Service OCI`` or something similar.
    2. Select OracleServiceOCI Template
    3. Click Save
    ![Oracle Service OCI](../images/oracleserviceoci.png)